 The liturgy and worship of the school is central to its ethos as a Catholic school and there are many activities to support faith organised by Emma Bonard, the Lay Chaplain.

-There are Year 10 and Sixth Form residential retreats each year, and we also provide House Retreats for all Year 7 students at Buckfast Abbey.
-There is a Christian Union group that is run by Sixth Form students and a regular Mission programme which, in 2016/17, focuses on the theme ‘Hearts as wide as the world’.
+There are Sixth Form residential retreats each year, and we also provide House Retreats for all Year 7 students at Buckfast Abbey.
+There is a well attended group of Young Spiritual Leaders (YSLs) who meet weekly to plan and support in the spiritual life of the school and a regular Mission programme which, in 2017/18, focuses on the theme given to us from St Julie “Ah!
+Quil est bon, le bon Dieu.” – How Good is the Good God.

 The Learning Support team run a breakfast and lunchtime club daily for students wishing to complete homework or coursework with the added support of Learning Support Assistants.